akshata29/agents/docs/hackathon/03-orchestration-patterns.md

 ## 🎯 Overview

-The Magentic Foundation Framework provides **7 orchestration patterns** for different multi-agent scenarios.
+The Foundation Framework provides **7 orchestration patterns** for different multi-agent scenarios.
 Each pattern is optimized for specific use cases and can be combined to create sophisticated workflows.

 ## 📊 Pattern Comparison Matrix